-It is inherently necessary for any functional business to speak to its customer base in such a way that they will be drawn to whatever is being marketed.
-The starting point of any successful strategy lies in getting down “The Four P’s”.
+It is inherently necessary for any functional business to speak to its customer base in such a way that it will be drawn to whatever is being marketed.
+The starting point of any successful strategy lies in getting down “The Four Ps”.
 Here they are, in logical order:

 Without a product, your business has no solid ground to start on, that much is clear.
 It’s worth noting that products don’t necessarily have to exist in the physical realm, as even intangible services can be successfully marketed and sold.

 In fact, in most cases what is being sold is a mixture of the two.
-Selling someone a computer means providing a functional piece of hardware first, but it often also involves giving support to install the product, as well offering customer service in case of malfunctions.
-In order for your business to thrive, it’s essential that you discover your Unique Selling Proposition (USP), that is the combination of factors which make your product unlike any other, or simply a better deal than its competitors.
+Selling someone a computer means providing a functional piece of hardware first, but it often also involves giving support to install the product, as well as offering customer service in case of malfunctions.
+For your business to thrive, you must discover your Unique Selling Proposition (USP), which is the combination of factors that make your product unlike any other, or simply a better deal than its competitors.

 Place refers to the channels and methods that you use to distribute your product to your customers.
 In the past, people had to physically go to the store and procure whatever it was that they needed.